 Just imagine if you could get the equivalent of $5,000/month in free advertising from Facebook or Instagram.
 Well, you can with Search Engine Optimization (SEO).

-Just to show you how important and valuable it is to rank well on the first page of Google, SEMRush estimates that myjoyonline.com receives the equivalent of $94,600/month in free website traffic from Google, and that’s just from Ghana alone.
+Just to show you how important and valuable it is to rank well in Google, SEMRush estimates that myjoyonline.com receives the equivalent of $94,600/month in free website traffic from Google, and that’s just from Ghana alone.

 And if you think that’s high, Ghanaweb.com’s estimate is much higher than that at $574,700/month.

 So what would happen to your business if you could just get a fraction of that amount of free advertising for your business?